CARD-ISU/A-Dynamic-Model-of-U.S.-Beef-Cattle/README.md

 CONTACT: dineshreddypoddaturi@gmail.com

 This repository houses the dissertation titled "A Dynamic Model of U.S. Beef Cattle" by Dinesh Poddaturi.
 The Principal Investigators and co-major professors of Dinesh are Dr. Lee L. Schulz and Dr. Chad E. Hart of Iowa State University.
+This material was based upon work that was supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture, under award number 2018-67023-27687.
 The repo contains the software code written for the dissertation and the final dissertation packet.
 The code is written in R programming language and the dissertation is added as a project within the repo.

 Repository Information: